arunpatidar02/aem-touchui-validation/README.md

  - Add `regex` and other properties

 >    **Note :** No need to create `granite:data` node for RTE(*cq/gui/components/authoring/dialog/richtext*) field.
->    regex and other properties can be added directly to RTE field node
+>    regex and other properties can be added directly to RTE field node.
+>    For checkboxList validation(atleast one should be checked) add properties to granite/ui/components/coral/foundation/form/fieldset node.

 ## Supports